NOMAD1981/the-folk-music-heroes-quiz/README.md

 [Back to top](<#contents>)

 ## Wireframes
 Initial wireframes were created in InDesign for a basic visual of pages on desktop and smaller devices.
-Some design choices and quiz struture changed during production, but the overall feel of the quiz remains the same.
+Some design choices and quiz structure changed during production, but the overall feel of the quiz remains the same.

 ### **Desktop Wireframes**
   <tr>